-The purpose of this lab is to give you some practice with recursion.
+The purpose of this lab is to give you more practice with recursion.

 In Pokemon Go, a common Pokemon is the pidgey.
 In the game you can catch many pidgeys.
 Since the game's release, an avid Pokemon Go player has probably caught thousands of pidgeys!
 Some players use pidgeys as a way to gain experience points and level up.

 As you collect pidgeys you also collect pidgey candy.
 If you have at least 12 pidgey candies then you can use them, along with 1 pidgey, to evolve the pidgey into a pidgeotto.
 This earns you experience points.
-(The evolution also requires stardust and enough pidgeys, but ignore that for this problem).
+(The evolution also requires stardust and a pidgey, but ignore that for this problem).
 Performing the evolution consumes the 12 candies, but gives you back one candy for the new pidgeotto.
-If you transfer the pidgeotto, this gives you an additional candy (transferring is like exchanging the pidgeotto for a candy).
-Assuming you always transfer an evolved pidgeotto, this means that each pidgey evolution requires 12 candies but gives you back 2 candies from the evolution and transfer.
+You have the option to "transfer" the pidgeotto to professor Willow.
+In exchange, you get a single pidgey candy.
+Assuming you always transfer an evolved pidgeotto, this means that each pidgey evolution requires 12 candies but gives you back 2 candies, one from the evolution and another from the transfer.

 Write a program with a recursive function that takes as input the number of pidgey candy that you have.
 The function should return how many pidgey you could evolve, using the rules and procedure stated above.
-Your program should not use any global variables.
+If you like your recursive program can evolve one pidgey at a time, which is easier to write, but not as efficient as evolving a greater number at a time.

 Test your function with these numbers to see if it is working: